UK Basel 3.1: An overview of the near-final rules

 2.1.
 Credit Risk

-To make the SA more risk-sensitive, new exposure sub-classes# have been added, and a grading mechanism introduced for unrated corporates and institutions, based on the internal assessment/rating.
-Additionally, the PRA has also proposed to introduce the due diligence requirements on the use of external credit ratings to ensure that the external ratings prudently reflect the creditworthiness of the counterparties.
+To make the SA more risk-sensitive, new exposure sub-classes# have been added, and a grading mechanism has been introduced for unrated corporates and institutions, based on an internal assessment/rating.
+Additionally, the PRA has also introduced due diligence requirements on the use of external credit ratings to ensure that the external ratings prudently reflect the credit risk of the counterparties.

 Currently, exposure to regional governments or local authorities shall be treated as exposure to the central government:

-In the proposed rules, the PRA outlines that only UK’s devolved administrations are the only regional governments or local authorities that should be treated as exposures to the UK central government.
+The PRA has outlined that only the UK’s devolved administrations are those that should be treated as exposures to the UK central government.
 Therefore, Article 115(2) has been updated to reflect the following list of regional governments that shall be treated as exposure to central governments:

 2.2.
 Operational Risk

-All the existing operational risk approaches [Basic Indicator Approach (BIA), Standardised Approach (SA), and Advanced Measurement Approach (AMA)] are proposed to be replaced by the new Standardised Approach (SA).
-A more detailed overview of the proposed changes is provided in the Operational Risk article.
+All the existing operational risk approaches [Basic Indicator Approach (BIA), Standardised Approach (SA), and Advanced Measurement Approach (AMA)] are to be replaced by the new Standardised Approach (SA).
+A more detailed overview of the revised approach is provided in the Operational Risk article.

 2.3.
 Credit Valuation Adjustment (CVA) and Counterparty Credit (CCR) Risk